btkcodedev/analysr/README.md

 - **Animations**: Framer Motion
 - **Hosting**: Firebase (Staging), Vercel (Production)
 - **CI/CD**: GitHub Actions for automated deployment

+## Future roadmap

+- **Microservice for generating queries**: Currently all queries for analytics are highly coupled with code, seperation of concerns to microservice
+  - [*] Create mock express server and deployed as supabase functions
+  - [] Separate DuckDB queries for as an api call
+  - [] Enhance microservice with GPT Wrapper
+  - [] Enhance business insights from groq: Currently it hallucinates as the mixtral model is not powerful (Requires funding)

 ## 🚀 Getting Started